bottlenoselabs/docs/software/releases/README.md

 1. Setup [GitVersion](https://github.com/GitTools/GitVersion) for the respository if not done already.
 Use the following `GitVersion.yml`.

+See [VERSIONING/README.md](./../versioning/README.md) for more details on GitVersion and semantic versioning (SemVer2).

 ```yml
 mode: ContinuousDeployment
 continuous-delivery-fallback-tag: '' # This value by default is `ci`.
 Make sure the NuGet pre-release name is `MAJOR.MINOR.PATCH-COMMITNUMBER`; otherwise, by default it would something like the following `1.0.0-ci001`.
 assembly-versioning-scheme: None # With the newer SDK style projects in .NET, preference is to pass the version during `dotnet build` explicitly as a property parameter
 ```

-2. Setup a GitHub action workflow `main.yml` (can be named differently but must have `.yml` extension).
+1. Setup a GitHub action workflow `main.yml` (can be named differently but must have `.yml` extension).
 Assumes the main branch is `main` on GitHub.
 Assumes the secret `MYGET_ACCESS_TOKEN` and `NUGET_ACCESS_TOKEN` are setup in GitHub.
 Assumes GitHub Actions are enabled for the repository.
 Place the `.yml` file in repository under `.github/workflows/`.

 See [PIPELINES.md](./..//pipelines/README.md) for more details on CI/CD using GitHub Actions.